Book Your Stay

 Why was new testing implemented?

-Transparency.
 The process for devising new testing began in response to inquiries from the community about water safety.
-Area residents wanted faster results – and more accurate information on if the ocean could make them sick
+Area residents wanted faster results – and more accurate information on if the ocean could make them sick.

 How is the new testing different than the older means?